quaderno/quaderno-api/source/includes/_invoices.md

 Possible invoice states are:

 - `outstanding`: Awaiting payment (unpaid).
-- `late`: The invoice is due and no payment has been received.
+- `late`: The invoice is due and no payment has yet been received.
 - `paid`: Payment received.
 - `refunded`: Payment refunded and a credit note has been issued.
 - `archived`: The invoice has been voided.